Patrick Henry Cronin: Rivalry with Alexander Sullivan

 This personal feud culminated in 1888, when Cronin publicly accused Sullivan of embezzling $100,000 from Clan na Gael's pension fund for the families of deceased and incarcerated "dynamiters."
 Hoping to settle the feud and bring Clan members back together, leaders of both factions agreed to an internal investigation.
 Clan na Gael members organized an internal trial, held in New York City, to investigate the charges against Sullivan.
 The trial continued for five months and Sullivan was cleared but Cronin refused to acknowledge the outcome, maintaining that Sullivan was crooked.

-The "dynamite policy" failed in large part because of the British spy Henri le Caron, who posed as a French-Irish member of Clan na Gael.
+The dynamite campaign failed in large part because of the British spy Henri le Caron, who posed as a French-Irish member of Clan na Gael.
 Cronin, who correctly suspected le Caron of being a spy, rallied his followers with the fact that Sullivan was close to le Caron.
 In response, Sullivan shared alleged British Intelligence reports that le Caron had provided and which named other spies, Cronin among them.
 The accusation that Cronin was a British spy put his life in danger, and Cronin was aware of his tenuous position in the spring of 1889.